hyperledger/besu-docs/docs/Reference/API-Methods.md

 `blockHash` : `data` - Block hash.

 `txHash` : `data` - The transaction hash.
 Optional.
-If ommitted, then a trace file is generated for each transaction in the block.
+If omitted, then a trace file is generated for each transaction in the block.

 `disableMemory` : `boolean` - Specify whether to capture EVM memory during the trace.
 Defaults to `true`.

 #### Returns